prefix-dev/pixi/docs/pax/getting_started.md

 Incorporating the appropriate platform configurations in your project ensures its broad usability and accessibility across various environments.

 ## The `commands` part
-In addition to managing dependencies, `pax` aims to provide a user-friendly interface that simplifies the execution of repetitive, complex commands.
+In addition to managing dependencies, `pixi` aims to provide a user-friendly interface that simplifies the execution of repetitive, complex commands.
-The commands section in your `pax` configuration serves this purpose.
+The commands section in your `pixi` configuration serves this purpose.
 Here, you can specify any commands that you frequently use in your project's environment.

 Here are a few examples: